 Frequency of meetings

-The number and frequency of meetings should ideally be determined by the team members but no less than every other week.
-It is recommended that meetings be held biweekly for the purpose of reviewing the interventions set in place for students showing indicators of dropping out of school.
+The number and frequency of meetings should ideally be determined by the team members but no less than every other week It is recommended that meetings be held biweekly for the purpose of reviewing the interventions set in place for students showing indicators of dropping out of school.
 Team meetings to review student work, discuss teaching strategies, and design interdisciplinary projects will also be held with the frequency to be determined by the team members.
 Once a monthly meeting schedule is agreed upon, any deviations from the scheduled should be a team decision.

 Length of meetings